geopm/geopm/integration/test/README.md

 implementation as supported by the Launcher factory.
 See **geopmlaunch(1)** for more details.

+#### GEOPM_NUM_NODE
+Set the number of compute nodes used by each integration test.
+Some tests are required to run on one node only, and these tests are not affected by this environment variable.
+If this variable is not set, the logic falls back to SLURM_NNODES (number of nodes allocated within the Slurm environment), and if this is not set, then four compute nodes are used.

 ### GEOPM_EXEC_WRAPPER
 Configure string for GEOPM test launcher to run arbitrary application to wrap target job execution.
 Some examples